AdobeDocs/experience-manager-65.en/help/forms/using/style-your-adaptive-form.md

 ### Style header and footer {#style-header-and-footer}

 Header and footer provide a consistent and distinctive look to an adaptive form.
-Generally, the header contains logo and name of the organization, the footer contains copyright information, and these remain identical across multiple forms of an organization.
-To style header and footer of the shipping-address-add-update-form adaptive form:
+Generally, the header contains the logo and name of the organization, the footer contains copyright information, and these remain identical across multiple forms of an organization.
+To style the header and footer of the shipping-address-add-update-form adaptive form:

 1. Navigate the **[!UICONTROL Header]** &gt; **[!UICONTROL Text]** option in the Selectors panel.
 The Selectors panel is on the left of the theme editor.
 If the panel is not visible, tap ![toggle-side-panel](assets/toggle-side-panel.png) Toggle Side Panel.